abishekrsrikaanth/abishekrsrikaanth/README.md

 ## I’m Abishek R Srikaanth, a Full Stack Developer from Bangalore, India building cool stuff using Laravel, Livewire, Tailwind and AlpineJS.
 I sometimes work with VueJS as well.

 I work on building really cool websites, products and applications.
-I co-founded Greenlyst a CBD Dropshipping application and the CTO for Soundstage.fm.
-I am currently learning to build electron apps and hopeful to launch some cool developer tools soon.

 You can look at some of my work here. https://workdoneright.co/